Riley-horrix/virtualtandem/README.md

 # virtualtandem
 A small library written in python to simulate a 2 wheeled vehicle in a virtual environment, with the aim of assisting in the tuning of control constants.
+Initially, the library will be focussed around the [brickpi](https://www.dexterindustries.com/brickpi3-tutorials-documentation/) physical hardware.

 The TOML configuration file in the root folder, `robot_config.toml` is a file to be populated by the user of the library.
 You must define the following constants :
 <!-- List of constants -->